FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/02-the-biopsychosocial-model-misconceptions-and-recovery.md

 [Research and Sources](#research-and-sources)
 ***
 ## For the Person With FND
-FND is now understood as a **biopsychosocial model** rather than neurological or psychological. *What does this mean?*
+FND is a neurological disease that can be understood through a **biopsychosocial model**. *What does this mean?*

 When we talk about the *biopsychosocial model*, it is in relation to how your **symptoms** are affected by, well, all aspects of your life and health, really.
 - **The *'bio'* part refers to your biology;** your current health issues and how your nervous system responds to things.
 It also includes what we talked about in module 1, that the way your brain talks to the rest of your body and nervous system is disrupted.